Who are you guys?

 Ok, then what makes you different that the Roman Catholics?

 In matters of faith, little, if any, thing.
 We believe in the Catholic sacramental system as signs of God's love for us.
 We believe that the Apostles' and/or Nicene Creeds (Sine/cum filioque) are sufficient statements of faith.
 We believe in the Catholic world view framework of: creation, sin, incarnation, redemption, resurrection destiny.

 So, if not faith, what does make you different?

 As an independent jurisdiction, we believe that unity of Faith does not require uniformity in practice.
 In practice, if not theory, the Roman Catholic jurisdiction is a hierarchy, led by a supreme pontiff, bishops, and the clergy followed by the people.
 It is a closed structure, which is good for egos but bad for ideas and creativity.
 We are a "flat" organization.
 While we are led by our Abbot/bishop, we are each personally responsible to the order.
 We try to be ego-less, focusing instead on true service to those who seek us out.
-We like to say we go where we are asked and do what we are asked.
 We are a welcoming community, open to all who seek Faith.
 We have no conditions or prerequisites for Faith or service.
 We believe our Faith to be like water which takes the shape of whatever container it is in; but is always water.

-We think of ourselves not as Roman Catholic or old Dutch or Orthodox or Eastern, but simply as "Catholic". we believe what has been believed everywhere, always and by all, for that is truly what is catholic.
+We do not think of ourselves as Roman Catholic or old Dutch or Orthodox or Eastern, but simply as "Catholic".
+We believe what has been believed everywhere, always and by all, for that is truly what is catholic.
 As has been written: in essentials, unity; in non-essentials, freedom; in all things, charity.